Meili: Enabling SmartNIC as a Service in the Cloud: Programming Model

-{\it Flow Extraction --- \texttt{flow\_ext()}.} This operation is used to extract flows from a stream of packets.
-It takes the input as a window size, sliding interval, and a \uco that defines the rules of constructing flows (\eg five-tuples).
+{\underline{\it Flow Extraction --- \texttt{flow\_ext()}.}} This operation extracts flows from a stream of packets.
+It takes the input as a window size, sliding interval, and a \uco that defines the rules of constructing flows (\eg five-tuples), and returns the final flow structures.
 The packets are by default passed without modification, and can also be processed by the above packet transformation and filter operations.